Corporate Alumni Programs Support Brand Recognition

 Measuring Brand Advocacy in a Corporate Alumni Program

 One of the biggest methods of connecting brand recognition and a corporate alumni program is by conducting routine Net Promoter Score (NPS) surveys.
-They can be done in your annual when you ask the same questions year over year such as:
+They can be done in your annual survey when you ask the same questions year over year such as:

 - Would you recommend COMPANY as a place to work?

 - Have you recommended COMPANY as a place to work?

 - Would you recommend COMPANY’s services to others?